scpeters-test/sdf_tutorials/pose_frame_semantics/proposal.md

           add an edge from the added vertex to the implicit world frame vertex.

-    5.4 Verify that the graph has no cycles and that by following the directed edges, every vertex is connected to a model or the implicit world frame.
+    5.4 Verify that the graph has no cycles and that by following the directed edges, every vertex is connected to a model, a light, or the implicit world frame.
-        If the directed edges lead from a vertex to the implicit world frame, then the `//world/frame` corresponding to that vertex is a fixed inertial frame.
+        If the directed edges lead from a vertex to a light or the implicit world frame,
+        then the `//world/frame` corresponding to that vertex is a fixed inertial frame.
         If the directed edges lead to a model, then the `//world/frame`